LiteLDev/LeviLamina/docs/tutorials/create_your_first_plugin.md

 - [Visual Studio 2022](https://visualstudio.microsoft.com/) (When installing Visual Studio 2022, make sure to select C++ Desktop Development)

 !!! warning
-    If you have not installed the latest version of Visual Studio 2022, MSVC, and Windows SDK, you may encounter problems in building, loading, and running plugins later on.
-If you encounter persistent issues that are difficult to resolve, consider this possibility.
+    If you are not using the latest versions of Visual Studio 2022, MSVC, and Windows SDK, you may encounter issues in the subsequent build, load, and run plugin steps.
+If you encounter problems like `xxx is not a member of std`, please consider this possibility.
+The tutorial was tested in an environment with Visual Studio Community 2022 version 17.8.1, MSVC v143 - VS 2022 C++ x64/x86 build tools (v14.38-17.8), and Windows 11 SDK (10.0.22000.0).

 !!! tip
     Due to the size of the LeviLamina project, if you are using Visual Studio Code, its built-in Intellisense system may struggle.
 We recommend installing the clangd plugin and using clangd for code checking, etc. After installing clangd and the corresponding plugin, you need to run the following command to generate `compile_commands.json` and then restart VSCode to make clangd effective.